adefelic/cetus/planning/game-design.md

 		- bones
 		- skin
 		- muscle
+	- xp? souls?

+# CHARACTER CREATION

-		-
+- starting gift for sure
+	- if weapons have different skills on them or if i end up making weapons more of a lateral power level that gives moves with speeds ala BBG, weapons you found should become selectable on new characters

+## AFFINITIES / IDEALS / COMMUNITIES / ASSOCIATIONS
-- maybe your build changes your blood color
+- maybe your build changes your blood color, that could be a cool representation. our thoughts are as biological as our bones. our subjective reality can be as affecting as objective reality. pick one or two or three
+	- are these things that i think are cool? are they ways of being? i think i want them to be ways of being
-	- more gold
+	- more gold - fundamental - technology
-		- creation,
+		- creation from nothing, physics, the universe, the future, gravity. the big picture? that sounds too much like mystery or tools
-		- border: chains
+		- border: nebula, stars
-	- more blue
+		- creation is always moving towards us, blue shifting?
+	- more indigo/violet - obscure - mystery / spirituality / psychedelia
-		- mystery, physics
+		- mystery, the deep sea, dreams
-		- border: stars
+		- border: waves?
-	- more green
+	- more green - collective (?)- plant
-		- plant
+		- gatherer, staying, spreading, growing
 		- border: vines
-	- more red
+	- more red - rampant - animal
-		- animal, beasthood
+		- hunter, beasthood, warmth, fur, moving
 		- border: bloody teeth
-	- more black
+	- more black - dissolute - death
-		- usage, ephemerality, judgment
+		- death, the past, ghosts, usage, ephemerality, entropy, judgment
-		- border: smoke? creeping dark fog
+		- border: solid black? smoke? creeping dark fog
+		- the past is always moving away from us -- red shifting?

+	- oppositions
+		- the self (knowledge, muscle) / tools (writing, technology)
+		- hunting / gathering
+		- thinking / feeling
+		- internal (consciousness is here) / external (consciousness is not here)
+		- hiding / aggression /

+	- from games do int/faith, str/dex, and then the "weird" one
+	- i'm not sure if i like plant/animal as a split
+	- i don't think i like biome splits either, like terrestrial/aquatic

+	- maybe these shouldn't be associated with mechanics. different encounters have different amounts of each stat and their relation to your stats changes how encounters go. kind of like talking in smt?
+		- talkable npcs should do eye flashes like in smt1 to show "intelligence"
+	- maybe there are rewards you get for hitting certain thresholds of each of these "stats", like new moves or secrets or items

+	- maybe you have to give something up to be part of a community. you gradually soften 1/5 or 2/5 of encounters? or they give you stats that are better than straight stat boosts. or your own stat boosts begin to become worthless and their stat boosts benefit you in ways that are helpful

 - blood appears around the screen borders, like call of duty red eye but nice looking instead of dumb
 	- changes as you get more damaged. two stats, body and mind. mind top of screen, body bottom